inet-framework/inet-tutorials/wireless/doc/step10.rst

 new routes and establish one, there is a burst of AODV transmissions between the hosts, and a new route is established through hosts R2 and R3.
 This detection and reconfiguration take very little time.
-After the AODV packet burst, the arrows displaying it quickly fade, and the UDP traffic continues.
+After the AODV packet burst, the arrows displaying it fade quickly, and the UDP traffic continues.

 The AODV route discovery messages can be seen in the following packet